 Financial markets represent a marketplace where traders trade assets such as stocks, bonds, derivatives, foreign exchange, and commodities.
 All the markets at national and international levels build the financial market.

-The financial market structure comprises five key components: foreign Exchange Market, credit market, insurance market, investment market, stock market.
+The Institutional Structure of International Financial Markets comprises five key components: the foreign exchange market, credit market, insurance market, investment market, and stock market.

 Structure of financial market diagram